-The Commission also consults with a transportation system operations group.
-The intent in consulting with this group is to identify existing transportation systems operations actions and systems and to identify potential operations actions and systems to be considered for inclusion in the regional transportation plan.
+Another group the Commission consults with includes transportation system operations professionals.
+The intent in consulting with this group is to identify existing transportation systems operations actions and systems and to identify alternative operations actions and systems to be considered for inclusion in the regional transportation plan.
 Involvement in this group includes: Highway Commissioners and Directors of Public Works from the Region's seven counties; City Engineers and Directors of Public Works from selected representative municipalities; the Wisconsin Department of Transportation State Traffic Engineer; the Wisconsin Department of Transportation's Traffic Incident Management Enhancement (TIME) Program Manager; and the Wisconsin Department of Transportation's Southeast Region Systems Operations Manager.

-The Commission also consults with governmental agencies, non-profit organizations, and others that provide specialized transit service, including those that receive Federal assistance to provide non-emergency transportation services from a source other than the U.S. Department of Transportation.
-The Commission works with these groups during the preparation of coordinated public transit-human services transportation plans for the seven counties of southeastern Wisconsin.
-These groups are consulted during regional transportation planning efforts, building upon the contacts made during the preparation of the coordinated public transit-human services transportation plans.
+Additionally, in conducting other transportation planning activities such as preparing coordinated public transithuman services transportation plans for each of the seven counties in the Region, the Commission has consulted with representatives of governmental agencies and non-profit organizations that receive Federal assistance to provide non-emergency transportation services from a source other than the U.S. Department of Transportation.
+These groups will be consulted during regional transportation planning efforts, building upon the contacts made during the preparation of the coordinated public transit-human services transportation plans.